mattdesl/canvas-sketch-util/docs/penplot.md

 - `background` The background `fillStyle` for 2D canvas, default `'white'`
 - `foreground` The foreground `strokeStyle` applied only to the 2D canvas, defaults to `'black'` (use this if you wish to have a white stroke on black PNG, but still a black stroke SVG)
 - Other properties passed into `polylinesToSVG` function

+<a name="getSVGCommands"></a>

+### `commands = getSVGCommands(svg)`

+From the given `svg` string, returns a list of absolute commands in the format `[ [ c, x, y... ] ]` where `c` represents a type string like `'M'`, `'C'`, `'L'`, etc.

+<a name="getSVGContours"></a>

+### `contours = getSVGContours(svg, resolution=1)`

+Discretizes the `svg` string or list of parsed SVG commands, returning a list of polyline contours representing the path.
+This is useful to convert curves into a finite set of points for things like line clipping, triangulation, plotter code, etc.

+The `resolution` has to do with the distance tolerance used when converting curves into line segments.
+Higher resolutions lead to smoother curves, but at the cost of additional points.
+This value will be relative to the rendering scale you are working with (e.g. px or cm).

 ##